sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 **You nailed the demo if:**
 - ✅ Audience says "Wow!" when they see precise citations
 - ✅ Someone asks "Can we try this on our protocols?"
-- ✅ You finish with 2-3 minutes for Q&A
 - ✅ Non-technical stakeholders understand the value
 - ✅ Technical stakeholders are impressed by Snowflake-native approach